kyongmini/kyongmini.github.io/_posts/2024-03-18-AcademicSeminarMARO.md

 ---
 layout: post
-title: Inverse Design in Photonics
+title: MetaMaterial for 1550nm Circular Dicroism
-subtitle: through the Adjoint Method
+subtitle: with the Adjoint Metho
 gh-repo: daattali/beautiful-jekyll
 tags: [photonics]
 comments: true
 ---

 {: .box-success}
-It is a **'..'**.
+It is a **'metamaterial'**.

 ## Before you look at the code,,